uixlab/linodesample/README.md

 - create a systemd service to control nginx
 - configure and secure nginx with naxsi

+# How to build and configure Nginx with Naxsi from source on Ubuntu 16.04.
 ## Introduction

 NGINX is a free, open-source, high-performance HTTP server and reverse proxy, as well as an IMAP/POP3 proxy server.
 NGINX is known for its high performance, stability, rich feature set, simple configuration, and low resource consumption.